 We are pleased to present this Annual Water Quality Report.
-The main source of water for Nicholasville customers is surface water from the Kentucky River (Pool #8).
-Please report any activity that might jeopardize the water supply.
-The following is a summary of the system's susceptibility to contamination, which is part of the complete Source Water Assessment Plan (SWAP), and is available for inspection at the Water Treatment Plant.
-An analysis of the susceptability of the Nicholasville Utilities water supply to contamenation indicates that the susceptability is generally low.
+The main source of water for Nicholasville customers is surface water from the Kentucky River, just a few thousand yards south of Valley View, in the upper reaches of Pool #8.
+Thanks to the efforts of the Bluegrass Water Supply Commission, since shortly before August of 2010, a minimum increase of 6 million gallons per day flows into Nicholasville's water source (Pool #8).
+This allows the water utility employees to provide much higher quality water during low flow conditions.
+Please report any activity that may jeopardize the water supply.
+The following is a summary of the system's susceptibility to contamination, which is part of the complete Source Water Management Plan (SWAP), and is available for inspection at the Water Treatment Plant.
+An analysis of the susceptibility of the Nicholasville Utilities water supply to contamination indicates that the the suseptibility to contamination is rather low.